-Somewhere around Christmas, we were invited to an event with costumes required.
+Sometime around Christmas, we were invited to an event with costumes required.
 We had some alternatives, but finally, we chose the ladybug costume.
 I had some leftovers of foam rubber and some red knitted fabric.
 I love making costumes from foam rubber because it gives them that 3D effect.
 The foam rubber is light and flexible.
-This Ladybug costume is not only fun, it is also appropriate for the cold season.
-The wings can be put on over a jacket and the hat is a very practical winter accessory.
+This Ladybug costume is not only fun to make, it is also appropriate for the cold season.
+The wings can be put on over a jacket (see pictures below) and the hat is a very practical winter accessory.

 Difficulty: confident beginner